Classical Foundations: The Weight of Tradition

 Steve Reich made minimalism rhythmic and clear, but Philip Glass made it more widely known.
 In the 1970s, Glass developed a style based on repeating arpeggios, steady rhythm, and slow, steady changes in pitch.
 His music was based on minimalism, but it was also emotional and theatrical.

 Einstein on the Beach, created with director Robert Wilson and premiered in 1976, was a big moment.
-The opera didn’t follow the usual story structure.
+The opera did not follow the usual story structure.
 Instead, it unfolded in extended scenes shaped by musical cycles and visual tableaux.
 The repetition was hypnotic, yet the scale was expansive.
 Glass showed that minimalism could create large forms without going back to the density of Romantic art.
+Philip Glass’s official notes describe “Einstein on the Beach” as a five-hour work with no intermissions, with audiences free to enter and leave during the performance.
+That format mattered because the piece challenged not just operatic sound, but the expected behavior around large-form classical listening.Einstein on the Beach changed the rules of opera-going too

 Glass made minimalism more emotional.
 The repetition no longer felt strict.
 It was full of warmth and urgency.
 While Reich often emphasized the sounds, Glass focused on the feeling and energy.
 Both approaches came from the same place, but people reacted to them differently.

 The growth of minimalism in opera houses and film scoring also changed how people thought about modern music.
 The line between high art and popular media became less clear.
-A repeating pattern could work in a gallery performance and in a movie.
+A repeating pattern could work in a gallery performance and in a film.

 Pauline Oliveros: Deep Listening as Art